JvanKatwijk/qt-dab/README.md

 Maintaining History
 ---------------------------------------------------------------------------

-Qt-DAB-3.7 saves all service names found.
+Qt-DAB saves all service names found.
 The list of Pairs "Channel:serviceName" will be made (in)visible when touching the appropriate button (the one labeled with "list").

 The data in stored in a file in xml format.
-The *history* can be cleared by a click of the right mouse button, clicking on a channel:servicename combination with the left mouse button will cause the QT-DAB software to attempt to set the channel and select the name.
+This *history* can be cleared by a click of the right mouse button.
+Clicking on a channel:servicename combination with the left mouse button will cause the QT-DAB software to attempt to set the channel and select the name.